rickstaa/stable-gym/README.md

 [![Python 3](https://img.shields.io/badge/Python->=3.7-brightgreen)](https://www.python.org/)
 [![Contributions](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)](CONTRIBUTING.md)

-A python package containing the non ROS-based [gymnasium environments](https://gymnasium.farama.org/) used to train the (stable) RL agents in the [bayesian\_learning\_control](https://github.com/rickstaa/bayesian-learning-control) package.
+A python package that contains several [gymnasium environments](https://gymnasium.farama.org/) with cost functions compatible with (stable) RL agents.
+It was initially created for the stable RL algorithms in the [Stable Learning Control](https://github.com/rickstaa/stable-learning-control) package but can be used with any RL agent requiring a **positive definite cost function**.
+For more information about stable RL agents see the [Stable Learning Control documentation](https://rickstaa.dev/stable-learning-control).

 ## Installation and Usage

-Please see the [bayesian-learning-control docs](https://rickstaa.github.io/bayesian-learning-control/stable-gym/stable-gym.html) for installation and usage instructions.
+Please see the accompanying [documentation](https://rickstaa.dev/stable-gym) for information on how to install and use this package.

 ## Contributing